-This subject provides a critical examination of the theories underpinning accounting practice and its professional standards.
+This subject focuses on advanced issues pertaining to the preparation of financial statements by reporting entities and provides an examination of the theories underpinning accounting practice and its professional standards.
 The aim is to foster an understanding of both the rationale underlying accounting principles and standards and how they are applied in practice.
-The critical appraisal of contemporary practices regarding the accounting standards is emphasised.
+The appraisal of contemporary practices regarding the accounting standards and their application is emphasised.

 |Faculty||Bond Business School|